microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/timedate.md

 - The following formats requires a prefix in the query:
    - Unix Timestamp: `u`
    - Windows file time: `ft`
-- On invalid number inputs we shaw a warning that tells the user which prefixes are allowed/required.
+- On invalid number inputs we show a warning that tells the user which prefixes are allowed/required.

 **List of available formats**